jbarbam/SPFx/WhoIsWho/README.md

   1. Go to your tenant's or sitecollection SharePoint App Catalog.

-  1. Upload or drag and drop the **who-is-who.sppkg** to the App Catalog.
+  1. Upload or drag and drop the **who-is-who.sppkg** to the App Catalog

     ![Upload solution to App Catalog](./images/who-is-who-app-catalog.png)